Warning, borrowing money also costs money.

 What characters make up a BIC?

-Nevertheless, Bank Identifier Codes consist of eight to eleven letters or numbers.
-Your bank’s BIC is used in banking transactions such as electronic transfers and direct deposits.
+Nevertheless, bank identification codes are composed of eight to eleven letters or numbers.
+Your bank’s BIC code is used in banking transactions, such as electronic transfers and direct deposits.

 Do BIC codes and SWIFT codes differ?

 They are the same!
-The BIC code is also known as the SWIFT code.
+The BIC code is also known as SWIFT.

 The Society for Worldwide Interbank Financial Telecommunication (SWIFT) is a cooperative that securely manages communications between banks worldwide.
 The SWIFT company is also responsible for the BIC codes used by financial institutions.